Stage 2

 Your Company Should Be

-If you haven’t taken our quiz to work out what sort of organisation your company is, we recommend that you do that here [link].
+If you haven’t taken our quiz to work out what sort of organisation your company is, we recommend that you do that here.

-There are, of course, an infinite number of possible companies with different characters.
+There are, of course, an infinite number of possible companies with different cultures and characteristics.
 Your company is unique, and is different to any other company out there.
 But your company is likely to fall within one of four broad categories of company.
 We call them archetypes.
 Click on the buttons below to see a brief description of each archetype.

 Merchant